Ready to apply?

 - JFK Medical Center Muhlenberg Harold B. & Dorothy A. Snyder School applicants must apply directly to the JFK Medical Center Muhlenberg Harold B. & Dorothy A.Snyder Schools; all academic processing will be handled through the Schools.
 The Trinitas School of Nursing application for admission must be submitted directly to the Student Services Center at any of the three campuses.

-- After submission of the Union College application and before enrolling in courses, placement testing in English and Math are required, unless a student meets the exemption criteria.
+- After submission of the UCNJ application and before enrolling in courses, placement testing in English and Math are required, unless a student meets the exemption criteria.
 The results of the test will not affect admission to the College (see Placement Testing).

 - Applicants with a disability are urged to seek an interview with the Coordinator of Services for Students with Disabilities.
 The Coordinator is located in the Student Services Center at the Cranford Campus and may be available upon appointment at Plainfield and Elizabeth campuses.